 3 probes in 1.
+(3rd generation)

 * The Rural Ultrasound Fellowship presently carries an medical education subscription which saves our fellows the annual subscription fee required to access all advanced features.

-☙ Full suite of advanced features (seldom available on hospital-based machines) including Pulsed-Wave Doppler & Needle Enhancement
+☙ Full suite of advanced features (seldom available on hospital-based machines) including Pulsed-Wave Doppler & Needle Enhancement.

 ☙ Secure Clarius Cloud Storage making it easy to store, share & review scans with your professors and co-fellows.
 Auto-cataloguing your scans is especially helpful during the fellowship training.